5 Ways to Improve Your Recruiting Process in 2017

 There’s a reason you don’t hang a “We’re Hiring” sign in your window anymore.
 Today’s candidates are conducting their job hunts online, not on the streets.
 Is your careers page an inviting storefront?
 The majority of job seekers research online before applying.
 Make applying irresistible by using your careers page to talk about your company culture, highlight current employees, and discuss environment and benefits.

 You should also consider a multimedia approach—including video on your careers page will help prospective employees gain a more realistic picture of your day-to-day.
 And don’t forget mobile.
 More than half of people aged 18-29 and almost 40% of people aged 30–49 have used a smartphone to search for a job.
 Your careers page needs to be engaging and user-friendly on any device.
+Here are some career page examples we've covered in the past.

 2. Champion core values and culture